Your Privacy

 Lead researchers: Amanda Shea PhD and Virginia Vitzthum PhD

 Heavy menstrual bleeding (HMB) is estimated to impact around 30% of women, but it is often under-recognized and difficult to diagnose as each individual may have a different understanding of ‘heavy’ menstrual flow.
 This project compared Clue users’ tracked bleeding with their responses to an online questionnaire and found that for people who reported having a heavy period, actual flow heaviness was not always the most important factor in characterizing their period.
 In fact, some people who said they had heavy periods did not track any days of heavy bleeding.
 Period 'heaviness' was associated with not only increased period length and number of days with heavy flow, but also with increased pain and other physical symptoms such as fatigue and digestive issues.
 Those who reported heavy periods also reported a greater disruption of daily activities such as the ability to participate in sexual activity, social and leisure activities, and school or work.
+This supports the recent shift away from blood volume measurement to a focus on quality of life when evaluating heavy menstrual bleeding.
+It also highlights the importance of understanding individual experiences and goals when providing healthcare.

 Read more